 At that moment, it never quite sinks in.
-Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as doors close and a chapter of our lives abruptly ends.
-Little do we know that our lives are only beginning anew as the next chapter is already being written.
+Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as a door closes and a chapter of our lives abruptly ends.
+Little do we know that our lives are only beginning anew..
+The next chapter is already being written.
 In time, one chapter morphs into another…and then one day, yet another, in the grand pattern of our unfolding lives.

 Over the years, I had the rare privilege of earning my way up from an entry-level job to become The Red Lion Inn’s general manager, all in one very special place–Stockbridge, Massachusetts.
 Much was expected, much was given and much was gained there.
 I thank the Fitzpatricks for the wealth of opportunities they provided me, and for seeing some real potential in me.
 “Everything is Important” is the pearl of wisdom that has remained meaningful and relevent to me all these years.
-Thank you Jane Fitzpatrick for your nurturing and inspiration.
+Thank you, Jane Fitzpatrick, for believing in me and for your nurturing and inspiration.

 Participation was paramount to my Berkshire experience, and I worked to introduce this private, largely male bastion to prospective new members and to a community generally unaware of the high-level, private conversations that transpired within its walls.
 There were difficult moments here including struggling to make the payroll each week, renovating unused guest rooms, even issuing bonds among members to replace the club’s ancient infrastructure.

 New opportunity knocked, this time a call from Wisconsin.
 The Kohler Company needed a manager for their luxe private club known as Riverbend.
+A little hospitality and club experience made the difference.
 It was time to say goodbye to the Connecticut shoreline.
 Susan and I found ourselves looking at a map to pinpoint exactly where Wisconsin was, then making our intrepid move to the city of Sheboygan along the shores of Lake Michigan.
-Club members here were very gracious captains of Midwest industry and they paid an initiation fee of at least $75,000 for the privilege being a member.
+Riverbend members were very gracious captains of Midwest industry, and they paid an initiation fee of at $75,000 or more for the privilege being a member.

 This was a big company experience, a very successful organization that remains independently owned by the descendents of the original founding family.
 At Kohler, many things came into focus as personalities and performances were probed and analyzed through psychometrics and the assessment of such tests as Caliper, Myers Briggs, Wonderlic and FIRO-B testing.
 This was also a wonderful introduction to the Midwest perspective.
 Go green and gold!
 I still think of your kind people, and artisanal cheeses.
 And Leinenkugel’s.
 I discovered an incredible work ethic here in Wisconsin and among my talented team of employees.
 It is unrivalled anywhere.